 The spouse or cohabitant and dependent children of diplomats, etc. as mentioned in section 1-4, first paragraph, are exempt from the requirement laid down in section 55, second paragraph, of the Act of a residence permit in order to stay in the realm for a period exceeding three months without taking employment.
-It is a condition that the family member is notified to and accepted by the Ministry of Foreign Affairs, or another Norwegian authority, if relevant.
+A condition is that the family member is notified to and accepted by the Ministry of Foreign Affairs, or another Norwegian authority, if relevant.

-A residence permit that confers the right to take employment and carry on business in the realm may be granted to foreign nationals as mentioned in the first paragraph.
-Such a permit shall be granted if this is provided by a treaty with a foreign state.
-A declaration from the Ministry of Foreign Affairs, or another Norwegian authority, if relevant, documenting the applicant's status must be presented in connection with the application.
+A residence permit that confers the right to take employment and carry on business in the realm may be granted to foreign nationals as mentioned in the first paragraph, if immunity under the Vienna Convention on Diplomatic Relations is relinquished for matters relating to the work or assignment of the person in question.

+A declaration from the Ministry of Foreign Affairs documenting the applicant's status and the fact that immunity has been relinquished must be presented in connection with the application.
 The application may be submitted from the realm.
-The permit is not granted for a period exceeding the duration of the sponsor's employment relationship at the mission or in the organisation, and lapses upon termination of the employment relationship.
+The permit is not granted for a period exceeding the duration of the sponsor's employment relationship at the mission or in the organisation.
 The permit does not form the basis for a permanent residence permit, but may be renewed.

-The spouse or cohabitant, see section 40 to section 41 of the Act, and children, see section 42, first and second paragraphs, of the Act, of foreign nationals as mentioned in section 1-4, third paragraph, of the Regulations may be granted a residence permit when strong humanitarian considerations argue for doing so.
+The spouse or cohabitant, see sections 40 to 41 of the Act, and children, see section 42, first and second paragraphs, of the Act, of foreign nationals as mentioned in section 1-4, third paragraph, of the Regulations may be granted a residence permit when strong humanitarian considerations argue for doing so.
 It is a prerequisite that means of subsistence and accommodation are assured.
-The permit is not granted for a period exceeding the duration of the sponsor's employment, and lapses upon termination of the employment relationship.
+The permit is not granted for a period exceeding the duration of the sponsor's employment.
 The permit does not form the basis for a permanent residence permit, but may be renewed.